Iteration Complexity of Variational Quantum Algorithms: Background

 \subsection{Parameter Shift Rule as a Gradient Estimate}

 Let us consider a VQA unitary in the form of Eq. \eqref{eq:U}.
 The cost function to be optimized takes the form

 with $U(\bs\theta)$ as in Eq. \eqref{eq:U}.
-Typically, the unitaries executed in the context of VQAs are of the form of Eq. \eqref{eq:Ui} where $H_i$ are rotation-like gates such that $H_i^2 =\mathds{1}$.
-This is the case for all single-qubit gates; however, $H_i$ can be any generic gate, and a viable strategy is to decompose them into Pauli strings \cite{Crooks2019}, for example.
+Typically, the unitaries executed in the context of VQAs are of the form of Eq. \eqref{eq:Ui} where $H_i$ are rotation-like operators such that $H_i^2 =\mathds{1}$.
+This is the case for all operators acting on single qubits; however, $H_i$ can be any generic operator, and a viable strategy is to decompose them into Pauli strings \cite{Crooks2019}, for example.
 In what follows we introduce the backbone of what is generically referred to as the \emph{parameter shift rule} (PSR).

 The gradient of Eq. \eqref{eq:cost2} is of particular interest in this article.
 Precisely for the reasons mentioned in the previous paragraph, it suffices to analyze the case where the set of Hermitian operators $\{ H_i\}$ are rotation-like operators, that is, given in terms of Pauli strings.
 Recall that any gate can be represented as a unitary operator